Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 * Thumbnails for said archives
 * The Redis database \(Windows only\)

 By default, this folder is placed at the root of the LRR installation, but you can configure it to use any folder on your machine instead.
 The content folder is subdirectory-aware, so you can easily drop-in an already sorted collection.

+The content folder can be write-only if you so desire, but the caveat is that the thumbnail subfolder \(`/thumb`\) needs write rights to function properly for the time being.
+You can use a symbolic link if you want the thumbnail folder to be located somewhere else.

 {% hint style="success" %}
 The following formats are supported by LRR for Archives: